djpdim/Code-Quiz/README.md

 * This project utilizes the use of appending HTML pages

 ### This project has the following features:
-* A Start Quiz button
+* A Start Quiz button:
-    * This starts a timer for the user
+    * This starts a timer for the user.
     * Each question averages 15 seconds each for a total time of 75 seconds.
-    * If questions are answered incorrectly, 10 seconds are deducted off remaining time
+    * If questions are answered incorrectly, 10 seconds are deducted off remaining time.
-    * Answers are recording using an event listener, "click" and tracks correct answers
+    * Answers are recording using an event listener, "click" and tracks correct answers.
-    * Final score which is calculated using time remaining
+    * Final score which is calculated using time remaining.
-    * Input area to record initials
+    * Input area to record initials.
-    * A Submit button
+    * A Submit button.
-    * Submit buttom saves initials and score to local storage
+    * Submit buttom saves initials and score to local storage.

-* A Highscores HTML
+* A Highscores HTML:
-    * This a list summary of intials and final scores
+    * This a list summary of intials and final scores.
-    * Clear button resets the page and local storage
+    * Clear button resets the page and local storage.
-    * Go back button travels to the start of the quiz
+    * Go back button travels to the start of the quiz.

+* A Try Again button:
+    * This will show when the time is up so user will reload the Quiz and start again from the beggining.

 ### Psuedo code:
 * When countdown starts, start quiz